 4. When Was the Last Septic Tank Inspection?

 The septic system generally needs to be inspected every three years – however, certain conditions require more frequent examinations.
 These include large families or high water usage households, houses with poor drainage or compacted soil around the tank, homes located close to bodies of water (which can cause groundwater infiltration), or areas prone to extreme weather conditions like floods and hurricanes.
-All these circumstances put extra stress on a septic tank that can lead to frequent breakdowns and costly repairs if not monitored closely enough.
-It’s one of the many reasons why having a septic tank inspected before purchasing a home is important.

 The Benefits of Visual Inspections

-A septic inspection is an important part of maintaining the overall health of your home’s septic tank.
+A septic inspection is an essential part of maintaining the overall health of your home’s septic tank.
 Through this process, inspectors can detect structural problems, issues with components, and signs of damage that could lead to costly repairs or replacements.

 5. When Was the Pump Last Inspected?

 If the septic pump hasn’t been inspected in a long time, it’s important to call us before purchasing homes with septic systems.
-It could save you from unnecessary repairs down the line and ensure that your septic system runs smoothly without any issues creeping up in the future.
+It could save you from unnecessary repairs and ensure that your septic system runs smoothly without any issues creeping up in the future.
 Taking proactive measures like this is never a bad idea when it comes to preserving your home’s plumbing system!

 6. Did the Septic System Pass or Fail Its Last Inspection?

-Oftentimes, a failed septic tank inspection can be attributed to something small and easily fixed – such as a clogged pipe or worn pump.
+Often, a failed septic tank inspection can be attributed to something small and easily fixed – such as a clogged pipe or worn pump.
 If discovered early enough, these issues can be addressed relatively quickly without needing more extensive repairs later on.
-It is also advantageous for identifying risks of contamination from sources such as fertilizer runoff or wastewater contamination which can significantly decrease the value of a home if not taken care of properly.
+It is also advantageous for identifying risks of contamination from sources such as fertilizer runoff or wastewater contamination, which can significantly decrease the value of a home if not taken care of properly.

-Overall, it is important to know the condition of your septic tank to ensure it will function efficiently and safely after you buy the house with a septic tank.
+Overall, it is essential to know the condition of your septic tank to ensure it will function efficiently and safely after you buy a house with a septic tank.
 Remember to continue scheduling frequent inspections with us after you purchase the house with a septic tank to help identify any problems or risks before they develop into more serious – and expensive – concerns down the line.

 7. If I Decide to Expand My Home in a Few Years, How Will the Expansion Affect the Current Septic System?